-Gifford Pinchot State Park, located on Pinchot Lake in northern York County, is a Pennsylvania state park built on rural, sprawling farmlands and rolling, tree-lined hillsides.
+Gifford Pinchot State Park, located on Pinchot Lake in northern York County, is a Pennsylvania state park that spans across rural, sprawling farmlands and rolling, tree-lined hillsides.
 RVers and visitors who crave recreation but want to experience a quiet and peaceful stay will find Gifford Pinchot a little piece of waterfront-farmland paradise.

-The park is open year-round from sunrise to sunset for day-use activities.
+The park is open year-round from sunrise to sunset for day-use activities such as fishing, picnicking, and hiking.
 The park office, the beach, and overnight areas have seasonal schedules that change depending on the time of year.
 Visitors should check with the park for the most up to date information regarding open facilities and current hours of operation.
 Whether you are staying overnight, or just passing through, Gifford Pinchot State Park should be a stop along your route.

-Visitors who treasure visiting our national forests and protecting our lands will love the fact that the park was named after conservationist Gifford Pinchot.
-In 1898, President Theodore Roosevelt appointed Pinchot as the first Forrester of the United States.
+Guests who treasure visiting our national forests and protecting our unspoiled wilderness areas will love the fact that the park was named after conservationist Gifford Pinchot.
+In 1898, President Theodore Roosevelt appointed Pinchot to be the first Forester of the United States.
 Together, Roosevelt and Pinchot worked to place more than 200,000,000 acres of national forest land under scientific land management, a move which helped develop the Department of Agriculture’s U.S. Forest Service.

 Gifford Pinchot State Park is less than half a day’s drive from many locations in Pennsylvania.
 From Philadelphia, the park is approximately a 120-mile drive northwest of the city.
 York and Harrisburg, larger metropolitan areas, are located approximately 20 miles away, and the iconic Pennsylvania Dutch Country is about an hour’s drive southeast of the park.

-The park is known for its clearly-labeled hiking, biking, and equestrian trails.
-The park has trails ranging in difficulty from easy to very difficult, and visitors can plan short hikes or longer more strenuous hikes using the interconnected, blazed trail system.
+Gifford Pinchot State Forest is well-known for its clearly-labeled hiking, biking, and equestrian trails.
+The park has trails ranging in difficulty from easy, like the half-mile Alpine Trail or one-mile Old Farm Trail, to very difficult such as the 1.5-mile Beaver Creek Trail or the 8.5-mile Lakeside Trail.
+Visitors can plan anything from short, easy hikes to much longer and more strenuous hikes by using the interconnected, color-blazed trail system.
 Yellow blazes indicate hiking-only trails, red blazes mark multi-use trails, and blue blazes indicate that the trail is part of the Mason-Dixon Trail, a 200-mile trail that traverses a seven-mile section of Gifford Pinchot State Park.